bccsa/luminary/docs/adr/0002-monorepo.md

 ## Context

 This project will consist of several parts that will be developed together, like a frontend, API, database and CMS.
-These could be placed in their own repositories, which would mean multiple PR's are needed to update a feature that touches multiple parts of the codebase.
+These could be placed in their own repositories, which would mean multiple PRs are needed to update a feature that touches multiple parts of the codebase.

 ## Decision